lukeachristenson/reversi/README.md

 #### IPlayer Interface:

-A marker interface for player representation.
+`IPlayer` is a  marker interface for player representation.
 It includes a method to retrieve the player's color.
 An IPlayer can be a human player or an AI(**not implemented yet**).
 A concrete class for Human players, called HumanPlayer is made which represents Human Players.
 The only field that the `HumanPlayer` class has is a `Color`.